 You can also travel from Manila to Puerto Princesa by boat.
 There are once a week connections from Manila via the Superferry.
 Although the ferry from Manila to Puerto Princesa takes about 22 hours.

 The Philippines is one of the most amazing countries in the world.
 But with all the incredible experiences that the Philippines has to offer, the absolute best thing is the food.
 Filipino food is overloaded with flavor and will leave you begging for mercy at the end of the meal.
 Here are some of the best restaurants in Puerto Princesa Palawan to experience local flavors.

 Kinabuch’s Bar and Grill

 Kinabuch’s Bar and Grill in Puerto Princesa isn’t just a great place to try tamilok.
 It’s a popular destination for tourists and locals alike.
-Kinabuch’s is a casual dining with great food and a chilled out atmosphere.
+Kinabuch’s is casual dining with great food and a chilled-out atmosphere.